Abdul-Qoyyum/movieCRUDapi/README.md

-# Movie CRUD REST api with nodejs, NeDB and express
+# Movie CRUD REST api with nodejs, mongodb and express